alchemyplatform/alchemy-web3/README.md

 following advantages over standard Web3 subscriptions:

 - Unlike standard Web3, you will not permanently miss events which arrive while the backing WebSocket is temporarily down.
-Instead, you will receive thees events as soon as the connection is reopened.
+Instead, you will receive these events as soon as the connection is reopened.
 Note that if the connection is down for more than 120 blocks (approximately 20 minutes), you may still miss some events that were not part of the most recent 120 blocks.